a2ff/splitrom/README.md

 ## Atari Diagnostics Cartridge
-ST version 4.4 of the diag cart has a bug: the CRCs are shown in ascending order instead of descending, i.e. **the CRCs of H2 and H0 are swapped, and so are those of L2 and L0.**
+The Atari Diagnostics Cartridge version 4.4 ST has a bug: the CRCs are shown in ascending order instead of descending, i.e. **the CRCs of H2 and H0 are swapped, and so are those of L2 and L0.**

 Example outputs:
 ```